ChillarAnand/avilpage.com/posts/2016/11/detect-correct-skew-images-python.md

 - Scanline method

 However, projection profile method is the simplest and easiest way to determine skew in documents in the range ±5°.
+Lets take a part of scanned image and see how to correct skew.

-In this method, we will convert image to black(absence of pixel) & white(presence of pixel).
+In this method, we will convert image to black (absence of pixel) & white (presence of pixel).
 Now image is projected vertically to get a histogram of pixels.
 Now image is rotated at various angles and above process is repeated.
 Wherver we find maximum diffrence between peaks, that will be the best angle.

 ```py